5 Machine Learning Skills Every Machine Learning Engineer Should Know in 2023

 The Pragmatic Engineer

 👋 Hi, this is Gergely with a bonus, free issue of the Pragmatic Engineer Newsletter.
-We cover one out of five topics in yesterday's subscriber-only The Scoop issue.
-To get full newsletters twice a week, subscribe here.
-On 22 February 2023, Google announced its coding competitions are coming to an end: The visual that accompanied the announcement of the end of Google’s coding competitions.
+We cover one out of five topics in today’s subscriber-only The Scoop issue.
+To get full issues twice a week, subscribe here.
+There’s plenty of news and anecdotal evidence suggesting the jobs market for software engineers is cooling.
+In October 2022, I wrote about the start of a Big Tech hiring slowdown.

 Tweag